 Google Translate or Professional Translator?

-Even today’s most sophisticated software, cannot have the fluency of a native speaker or possess the skills of a professional translator.
+Even today’s most sophisticated software does not have the fluency of a native speaker or possess the skills of a professional translator.

 While this is a great tool for you to get a gist of any website in a foreign language it can’t replace professional translations.